 She began working with artists, like St. Charles, to develop commercially viable art.
 “When I met Watson, he had these fabulous trees of life sculptures — but something was off.
 I helped him to make the trees fuller — a few more leaves and branches here & there.
 Voila, it’s retail ready.”
 Next, she presented an entirely new design she knew would provide an income for this artist: Milwaukee word art.

-Next, Watson & Molly collaborated at perfecting a new backdrop for Singing Rooster’s Nativity sculptures.
-It must stand, plus, there was much discussion regarding the word for the backdrop”HOPE” vs. “LOVE”.
+Next, Watson & Molly collaborated at perfecting a new backdrop for Singing Rooster’s Love Nativity sculpture set.
+They had to figure out a way to make it stand, plus, there was much discussion regarding the word for the backdrop”HOPE” vs. “LOVE”.
 Together, they decided the birth of Christ was God’s give of love.
 Frosty, a bracelet and 2 angels made the perfect stand-in to determine scale.